Stevieag/stevieag.github.io/_posts/2024-11-20-Five-Week-DevOps-Training-Plan.markdown

 #### Additional Resources and Best Practices

--   Throughout the training, refer to official documentation for each
+ -   Throughout the training, refer to official documentation for each technology
-    > technology

  -   Join community forums or discussion groups for each technology

--   Consider working on a personal project that incorporates all these
+ -   Consider working on a personal project that incorporates all these technologies
-    > technologies

  -   Explore real-world use cases and examples
  -   Practice hands-on exercises daily

 #### Tips for Successful Service Mesh Adoption

-1. Start your service mesh journey early to allow your knowledge to
-    > grow organically as your microservices landscape evolves.
+1. Start your service mesh journey early to allow your knowledge to grow organically as your microservices landscape evolves.

-2. Avoid common design and implementation pitfalls by thoroughly
-    > understanding each technology.
+2. Avoid common design and implementation pitfalls by thoroughly understanding each technology.

-3. Leverage your service mesh as the mission control of your
-    > multi-cloud microservices landscape.
+3. Leverage your service mesh as the mission control of your multi-cloud microservices landscape.

-4. Consider starting with a sample project to evaluate which service
-    > mesh solution you prefer before standardizing across all services.
+4. Consider starting with a sample project to evaluate which service mesh solution you prefer before standardizing across all services.

-5. Use service mesh as a \'bridge\' while decomposing monolithic
-    > applications into microservices.
+5. Use service mesh as a 'bridge' while decomposing monolithic applications into microservices.

-6. Implement service mesh incrementally, starting with the components
-    > you need most.
+6. Implement service mesh incrementally, starting with the components you need most.

 By following this training plan, you\'ll gain a solid foundation in service mesh concepts, Kubernetes, Helm, and Python, with practical